 - Male mentors can help boys to bridge the gap between the classroom and the real world of work.

 - Boys want to ‘chill out’ with male mentors and talk about ‘boys stuff’ with someone who is a consistent presence in their life, non-judgmental and who will simply be a mate in a safe and secure school environment.
 All mentoring takes place at the school during school hours.

-- The needs of young people in 2008 are huge.
-Social behaviour issues require more male role models to share their wealth of life experiences.
+- The needs of young people are huge.
+Social behavior issues require more male role models to share their wealth of life experiences.

-- Schools in the regions in which I work in Australia have more boys than girls requiring male mentor role models, as they need the male influence at this time of their lives.
-All our mentees voluntarily participate in the program and must have parents’ permission.
+- Schools in the regions in which I worked in Australia had more boys than girls requiring male mentor role models, as they needed the male influence at this time of their lives.
+All our mentees voluntarily participated in the program and had parents’ permission.

-- From a needs survey recently conducted in some of our schools, it would appear that between 5% and 25% of 14 and 15-year old students are beginning to disengage from school by Term 3.
+- From a needs survey recently conducted in some schools within the community I worked, it would appear that between 5% and 25% of 14 and 15-year old students were beginning to disengage from school by Term 3.
 More boys than girls fall into this category and more boys than girls are leaving school at the end of Year 10 (15 or 16 years of age) with little idea of the way forward.
-Male mentors can share thoughts about Apprenticeships, staying longer at school etc. with boys.
-The social and economic consequences of unskilled boys leaving school with no clear career pathway ahead of them must be a cause for concern.
+Male mentors can share thoughts about Apprenticeships, staying longer at school, or explore other options. with boys.
+The social and economic consequences of unskilled boys leaving school with no clear career pathway ahead of them is cause for concern.
 Much can be achieved in a fun, non-threatening mentoring environment.